rafaelfcardoso/kairo-ios/scratchpad.md

 # Project Status Board

-- [x] Create folders in Xcode following the Target Directory Layout (verify in Xcode navigator).
-  - [Completed automatically by Executor at 2025-04-29T12:09:14-03:00]
-- [x] Add Swift SDK dependency `modelcontextprotocol/swift-sdk` ≥ 0.7.1 (verify package resolves).
-  - [Completed by Executor at 2025-04-29T14:01:17-03:00]
-- [x] Implement `ZenithMCP` helper in `Data/MCP` to initialize `HTTPClientTransport` and `Client` (verify helper compiles and exposes singleton API).
-  - [Completed by Executor at 2025-04-29T14:01:17-03:00]
-- [x] Resolve Xcode build errors: multiple commands producing Info.plist and .keep (ensure only one build phase copies Info.plist, and .keep files are not included in Copy Bundle Resources).
-  - [Completed by Executor at 2025-05-02T10:48:06-03:00]
-- [x] MCP backend endpoints and checklist from mcp-backend-integration.md are complete and ready for integration.
-- [x] Protocol-oriented repositories and use cases for Task entity are implemented (MCP-backed, not yet wired to UI).
-- [x] **Validate current application build:** - Attempt to build the app in Xcode. - If build errors occur, document and resolve them before starting further MCP integration.
-- [x] **Integrate Claude Haiku 3.5 LLM API as chat assistant backend**
-  - [x] Securely store and use Claude API credentials.
-  - [x] Implement networking to send user chat messages to Claude.
-  - [x] Receive and display LLM responses in the chat UI (console for now).
-  - [x] Parse and handle tool call instructions (e.g., `create-task`).
-- [x] **Implement ChatGPT-style New Chat Flow (GlobalChatInput & NewChatScreen UI and logic):**

-  - [x] Update `GlobalChatViewModel` to support new chat session creation from the global chat input.
-  - [x] On user prompt submission, create a new `ChatSession` and add the user's message.
-  - [x] Transition UI to `NewChatScreen` with the new session active.
-  - [x] Display user's message and AI response in the new session.
-  - [x] Ensure session is added to chat history and accessible from sidebar.
-  - [ ] Animate the transition for a seamless experience.
-  - [ ] After the LLM responds, generate an appropriate title for the chat session (using either the first user message or an LLM-generated summary) and update the session in the sidebar.
-  - [ ] Persist chat sessions locally (Phase 1: Local-only, no backend sync yet)
-  - Save all chat sessions to local storage (UserDefaults, Codable, or similar)
-  - Load sessions on app launch and update sidebar accordingly
-  - Remove from storage when deleted in UI
-  - Ensure persistence is robust against app restarts
-  - See implementation plan below

-  - **Success Criteria:**
-    - User prompt in global input creates a new chat session.
-    - UI transitions to `NewChatScreen` with the session active.
-    - User and AI messages appear correctly.
-    - New session is tracked in chat history/sidebar.
-    - Session title is generated after LLM response and shown in sidebar.
-    - Visual and functional flow matches ChatGPT-style UX.

-- [ ] Test the chat-driven task creation end-to-end.
-- [ ] Document changes and update scratchpad/architecture docs as needed.
-- [ ] Create Repositories and UseCases with protocol-oriented abstractions (verify Presentation layer has no direct MCP imports).
-  - [In progress: Executor]
-- [ ] Refactor ViewModels to invoke UseCases instead of direct service calls (verify build success).
-- [ ] Update `AppState` DI container wiring repositories → use cases → view models (verify dependencies injected).
-- [ ] **Robustness, UX, and Maintainability Enhancements (Phase 1)**
-  - [ ] Define & enforce a UI state machine for chat flow (`ChatFlowState` enum, refactor flags).
-  - [ ] Extract shared ChatInputField with matchedGeometryEffect.
-  - [ ] Implement accessibility checks and graceful animation degradation.
-  - [ ] Add loading skeleton, shimmer, and offline retry UX for chat.
-  - [ ] Write snapshot tests for key chat transitions.
-  - [ ] Document new flow/state machine in scratchpad and architecture docs.
-- [ ] **Premium Polish & Performance (Phase 2)**
+---

+### Core Infrastructure

+- [x] Create folders in Xcode following the Target Directory Layout

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: All folders present and matched to target layout in Xcode navigator.
+  - Dependencies: None
+  - Completed: 2025-04-29T12:09:14-03:00

+- [x] Add Swift SDK dependency `modelcontextprotocol/swift-sdk` ≥ 0.7.1

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: SDK resolves in Xcode and is available for import.
+  - Dependencies: None
+  - Completed: 2025-04-29T14:01:17-03:00

+- [x] Implement `ZenithMCP` helper in `Data/MCP` to initialize `HTTPClientTransport` and `Client`

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: Helper compiles and exposes singleton API.
+  - Dependencies: Swift SDK
+  - Completed: 2025-04-29T14:01:17-03:00

+- [x] Resolve Xcode build errors: Info.plist/.keep

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: Build succeeds, no duplicate Info.plist or .keep issues.
+  - Dependencies: None
+  - Completed: 2025-05-02T10:48:06-03:00

+- [x] MCP backend endpoints and checklist implemented

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: All endpoints available and checklist items complete.
+  - Dependencies: MCP backend

+- [x] Protocol-oriented repositories and use cases for Task entity

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: Protocols implemented, MCP-backed, not yet wired to UI.
+  - Dependencies: MCP backend

+- [x] Validate current application build
+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: App builds in Xcode without errors.
+  - Dependencies: Above infrastructure

+---

+### Chat & Session Features

+- [x] Integrate Claude Haiku 3.5 LLM API as chat assistant backend

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: Securely store Claude API credentials, send/receive messages, parse tool calls.
+  - Dependencies: Claude API

+- [x] Implement ChatGPT-style New Chat Flow (GlobalChatInput & NewChatScreen)

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: User can start new chat, UI transitions, messages display, session added to history/sidebar.
+  - Dependencies: Claude LLM integration

+- [ ] Animate the transition for a seamless experience

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: UI transitions between chat states are animated and visually smooth.
+  - Dependencies: Chat session UI

+- [x] Fix: Selecting a past chat session from the sidebar always opens the correct chat overlay/modal

+  - Success Criteria: When the user selects any chat session from the sidebar, the chat overlay/modal is presented and displays the correct session, regardless of the current view or navigation state.
+This works reliably after navigation, app restarts, and across all main screens.
+  - Dependencies: ChatSessionsViewModel, SidebarMenu, chat overlay/modal logic

+  **Background and Motivation:**
+  - Users expect a ChatGPT-style navigation: when a chat is selected from the sidebar, the main content instantly switches to that chat session (no modal, no left-right navigation stack animation).
+The sidebar should close after selection (like the iOS ChatGPT app).
+The "New Chat" overlay/modal remains unchanged for now to preserve the current new-chat flow and session title generation.

+  **Root Cause:**
+  - The previous implementation used a modal overlay for chat sessions, which is not the desired navigation model.
+Chat sessions should be part of the main content, not presented modally.

+  **Best Practice:**
+  - Use a single source of truth for the current main content (Today, Project, or ChatSession) at the app/root level.
+Selecting a chat from the sidebar updates this state, and the sidebar closes.
+  - Only use overlays/modals for flows like "New Chat" if necessary.

+  **Implementation Steps:**
+  1. Refactor AppMainView so the main content region can display Today, Project, or ChatSession based on app state.
+  2. Remove .fullScreenCover for chat sessions; display chat in the main content area instead.
+  3. Update SidebarMenu's onSelect handler: set the selected chat session and close the sidebar.
+  4. Test: Selecting a chat from the sidebar always updates the main content and closes the sidebar.
+Switching between Today, Project, and Chat works seamlessly.
+  5. Leave the "New Chat" overlay/modal flow unchanged for now.

+- [x] Generate chat session title after LLM response

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: After LLM replies, session title is generated (using first user message or LLM summary) and shown in sidebar.
+  - Dependencies: ClaudeLLMService title generation method

+- [x] Persist chat sessions locally (Phase 1: Local-only)

+  - Status: Done
+  - Agent: Executor
+  - Success Criteria: All chat sessions are saved to local storage (UserDefaults/Codable), loaded on app launch, and persist after restarts.
+Deletion in UI removes from storage.
+  - Dependencies: ChatSessionsViewModel persistence

+- [ ] Test chat-driven task creation end-to-end

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: User can create a task via chat, new session is created, and task is added to backend.
+  - Dependencies: Chat session, MCP integration

+- [ ] Document changes and update architecture docs
+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: All changes reflected in scratchpad and architecture docs.
+  - Dependencies: Above features

+---

+### Architecture & Refactoring

+- [ ] Create Repositories and UseCases with protocol-oriented abstractions

+  - Status: In Progress
+  - Agent: Executor
+  - Success Criteria: Presentation layer has no direct MCP imports; abstractions in place.
+  - Dependencies: MCP backend, protocol definitions

+- [ ] Refactor ViewModels to invoke UseCases instead of direct service calls

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: ViewModels depend on UseCases only, app builds and runs.
+  - Dependencies: UseCases, repositories

+- [ ] Update `AppState` DI container to wire repositories → use cases → view models
+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: All dependencies injected via DI container, app builds and runs.
+  - Dependencies: Above refactorings

+---

+### Premium Polish & Performance (Phase 2)

+### UX, Robustness, and Testing

+- [ ] Define & enforce a UI state machine for chat flow (`ChatFlowState` enum, refactor flags)

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: Chat flow logic is managed via a single state machine, all flags refactored.
+  - Dependencies: Chat UI

+- [ ] Extract shared ChatInputField with matchedGeometryEffect

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: ChatInputField is reusable and animates smoothly between screens.
+  - Dependencies: Chat UI

+- [ ] Implement accessibility checks and graceful animation degradation

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: App passes accessibility tests, animations degrade gracefully on older devices.
+  - Dependencies: Chat UI, animation

+- [ ] Add loading skeleton, shimmer, and offline retry UX for chat

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: Loading and offline states have skeleton/shimmer, retry works offline.
+  - Dependencies: Chat UI

+- [ ] Write snapshot tests for key chat transitions

+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: Snapshot tests cover chat transitions and catch regressions.
+  - Dependencies: Chat UI

+- [ ] Document new flow/state machine in scratchpad and architecture docs
+  - Status: To Do
+  - Agent: Executor
+  - Success Criteria: Docs updated to reflect new chat state machine and flow.
+  - Dependencies: Above refactorings

+## Implementation Notes

+- See previous implementation plan and architecture docs for details on persistence, chat overlay, and sidebar integration.
+- For detailed success criteria and edge cases, refer to the "Success Criteria" and "Implementation Plan" sections below.

   - [ ] Instrument MCP client and chat for analytics (latency, errors, retries).
   - [ ] Warm up MCP client on launch for premium users.
   - [ ] Benchmark MCP response times (XCTest or Playground).

 - [ ] 1.
 Audit all networking code (especially in `FocusSessionViewModel`) for cases where 401 errors are mapped to `.invalidResponse` or not mapped at all.
 - [ ] 2.
 Refactor these cases so that 401 always throws `APIError.unauthorized` (or `.authenticationFailed`).
 - [ ] 3.
 Ensure all ViewModels that make API calls (especially `FocusSessionViewModel`) set `authViewModel?.requiresLogin = true` on `.unauthorized` and `.authenticationFailed` errors, just like in `TaskViewModel`.